Clipboard manager

-A clipboard manager is a computer program that adds functionality to an operating system's clipboard.
+A clipboard manager or clipboard extender is a computer program that adds functionality to an operating system's clipboard.
 Many clipboards provide only one buffer for the "copy and paste" function, and it is overwritten by each new "copy" operation.
 The main task of a clipboard manager is to store data copied to the clipboard in a way that permits extended use of the data.

+Overview

 Clipboard managers enhance the basic functions of cut, copy, and paste operations with one or more of the following features: